 The Skinny on...
 Water

-Water is pretty much the simplest, healthiest drink you can choose to quench your thirst, hydrate your body and satisfy the occasional hunger pang.
+Water is pretty much the simplest, healthiest drink you can choose to quench your thirst and hydrate your body.
 Except when it isn't.
-There are so many name-brand waters on shelves these days that choosing which water to sip can be trickier than deciding on an espresso beverage at Starbucks.
+There are so many name-brand waters on shelves these days that choosing which water to sip can be trickier than deciding on an espresso beverage at your local fancy coffee shop.
 Allow us to help by distilling all the information down to the essential news you need.

 Turns out, bottled water isn’t necessarily better than plain old tap water.
 In a four-year study, the National Resources Defense Council (NRDC) found that about 25 percent or more of bottled water is really just tap water in a bottle.
 And about 22 percent of the brands tested had levels of contaminants that exceeded state health limits (bottled water isn’t as tightly regulated as tap water).
 To find out where a particular brand gets its water, the onus is on the consumer: Call the company and ask directly.

 Another thing about bottles: Unless they’re recycled, they create a lot of waste—upwards of 2 million tons wind up in landfills each year.
 What’s more, manufacturing uses millions of barrels of oil (and, surprisingly, three times the amount of water that goes into the bottle).
 They also contribute to global warming because they’re often shipped long distances—even if they contain the same stuff you can get from your own faucet.